 With new business models emerging, competition in the electricity sector is beginning to stir.
 This article by the OECD's Chris Pike looks at how the rise of the digital economy has led numerous markets to experience radical innovation in business models.

 Market studies provide competition authorities with an in-depth understanding of how markets work.
 Since various practices of market studies across jurisdictions exist, the topic has became one of the OECD Competition Committee's areas of study for the next years to come.

 Defining the geographic scope of a market can be a challenging process for competition agencies.
-In November 2016, the OECD will hold a roundtable to identify challenges faced by agencies when delineating markets that may have national or broader borders, and discuss how those challenges are being overcome.
+In November 2016, the OECD held a roundtable to identify challenges faced by agencies when delineating markets that may have national or broader borders, and discussed how those challenges are being overcome.

 Governments can affect the way markets function, sometimes to the detriment of free competition.
 Ensuring a level playing field is therefore essential to allow competition to work properly.
 This page gathers the work of the OECD Competition Committee throughout the years on the challenges arising from state interventions in the market and what competition authorities can do to address the distortions that they can create.

 Le fait que la mondialisation n’ait pas réussi à instaurer des règles du jeu équitables en matière de commerce, d’investissement et de conduite des entreprises est l’un des facteurs qui contribue dans de nombreux pays à un rejet de l’ouverture et à un effritement de la confiance dans les institutions publiques.

 This newsletter contains information about work on competition law and policy in the Asia-Pacific region that is taking place within the framework of the OECD-Korea Policy Centre Competition Programme.